Benonii/printf/README.md

-This project is an imitation of C's printf function.
+This project is an imitation of C's printf function done in a group by Benoni Esckinder and Selam Afework.
 It had two mandatory tasks

 0.
 "Write a function that produces output according to a format.